 One of the best weddings I ever attended had the fewest number of guests (close friends and family), it was inexpensive but just that it had a limited number of guests.
 It was a same-day court registry and traditional wedding itinerary.
 The entire event was short.

 There was plenty of food and drinks, a lot of dancing and chatting among their friends and family.
 We didn’t even notice when the couple went out for a photoshoot, but when I saw the photo album, it was unbelievably amazing.

 The photo shots were well-captured, magazine-style poses and all.
 You’d never tell that it was that simple wedding.
 Photography was the couple’s priority and the single most expensive item on their budget.
 They had a high-class photographer who they told me they found after hard research, asking around, and looking at their past works.

 That’s the kind of mindset you should have when planning a wedding on a budget – let quality photography be a top priority.
 When looking at other people’s wedding pictures on websites and magazines, note down ideas of beautiful wedding poses to recreate on your wedding day.

 Want more ideas on how to plan an inexpensive Nigerian wedding?

 - Read 10 Ideas to Plan a Fancy Wedding on a Small Budget (Go Boujee on a Budget)

 - Everything About Planning a Small Wedding in Nigeria

-There you have it – our 19-step guide on how to plan an inexpensive Nigerian wedding that will not make you go broke.
+So, there you have it – our 19-step guide on how to plan an inexpensive Nigerian wedding that does not look cheap.
 If you try any of the above tips, be sure to let me know how it worked for you – we love it when our readers send us feedback.

 Thanks for reading and I hope you found a few ideas you can put to use.
 I’d appreciate your helping me to share this post on social media to help other people find it.
 Let me know what you think, and if you have additional tips to add, feel free to drop them in the comments section down below.